Skip to content

 Instructions

 • Heat a large skillet over medium heat.
-Add the ground beef and onion and cook until browned, stirring occasionally, breaking up any large pieces.
-Add the garlic and ginger during the last minute of cooking the beef.
+Add one pound ground beef and 1 cup onion and cook until browned, stirring occasionally, breaking up any large pieces.
+Add 2 teaspoons garlic and 1 teaspoon ginger during the last minute of cooking the beef.

-• In a small bowl, whisk together the soy sauce, brown sugar, sesame oil, and a pinch red pepper flakes.
+• In a small bowl, whisk together 1/4 cup soy sauce, 2-3 Tablespoons brown sugar, 2 teaspoons sesame oil, and a pinch red pepper flakes.
 Add more if you like spice.

-• Once browned, drain off any extra grease.
+• Add sauce to skillet.
+Once browned, drain off any extra grease.
 Stir in the sauce.
 Bring to a light simmer 1 to 2 minutes.
 Add 1 to 2 tablespoons water, as desired.
 Salt and pepper, to taste.

 • Remove from heat and serve over rice.
 Top with green onions and sesame seeds and drizzle with sriracha sauce, if desired.